 All wetlands within the proposed multiplex are outlined in the project plan set.
 There are minimal impacts to the wetlands to accommodate the stream crossing for the proposed access drive.
-The Board finds the standards of this section have been met.

 P. River, stream or brook: Any river, stream, or brook within or abutting the proposed subdivision has been identified on any map submitted as a part of the application.
 For purposes of this section, "river, stream or brook" has the same meaning as in Title 38, Section 480-B, Subsection 9.
 [Amended; Effective.
 11/27/89]